ZulfadliM/GEOM2157_Project_Convert_and_Merge/README.md

 Created by: Zulfadli Mawardi, S3915436

-A major project assignment in lieu of the GEOM2157 Geospatial Programming course in RMIT University
+A major project assignment with regards to the GEOM2157 Geospatial Programming course in RMIT University

 This is a customized Processing Tool script made to convert one or more csv files in a folder to shapefile(s) and merge the shapefiles grouped by